The Last House on the Left (2009 film): Plot

-Krug becomes angry at Justin for bringing unknown people to their motel room, and shows him a local newspaper that has Krug and Sadie's pictures on the front page, and which explains how Sadie and Francis broke Krug out of police custody and killed the two officers that were transporting him.
+Krug becomes angry at Justin for bringing unknown people to their motel room and shows him a local newspaper that has Krug and Sadie's pictures on the front page, which explains how Sadie and Francis broke Krug out of police custody and killed the two officers who were transporting him.
 Believing it would be too risky to let Paige and Mari go, the gang kidnaps them and uses their car to leave town.
-While Krug searches for the highway, Mari convinces him to take a road that leads to her parents' lake house; Mari then attempts to jump out of the vehicle, but the ensuing fight among the passengers causes Krug to crash into a tree.
+While Krug searches for the highway, Mari convinces him to take a road that leads to her parents' lake house; Mari then attempts to jump out of the vehicle, but the ensuing fight among the passengers causes Krug to crash into a tree totalling the vehicle.

 Frustrated by Mari's attempt to escape, Sadie and Francis proceed to beat Mari and Paige as they crawl from the wreckage.
-Krug attempts to teach Justin to "be a man" by forcing him to touch Mari's breasts.
-Paige begins insulting him to get him to stop; in response, Krug and Francis stab Paige repeatedly, and Mari watches her friend bleed to death.
-Krug then rapes Mari, during which he pulls off Mari's necklace and throws it away.
-When he is done, Mari musters enough strength to escape the group and make it to the lake so that she can swim to safety.
+Once Sadie begins to attack Mari, Paige grabs a tree branch and hits Sadie in the stomach, knocking her off Mari and giving the girls a chance to escape their assailants.
+However, before Mari can run away, Krug grabs her and urges Sadie and Francis to get Paige.
+Paige runs through the woods, falls, and injures her leg.
+Upon doing so, she sees a construction site ahead and calls for help but is not heard over the loud noise of the machines.
+She is then captured by Sadie and Francis and taken back into the woods.
+When they arrive back in the woods where the rest of the group is, a now-tied-up Paige is placed on the ground.
+Krug then attempts to teach Justin to "be a man" by forcing him to touch Mari's breasts.
+Paige begins insulting him to get him to stop; in response, Krug and Francis fatally stab Paige repeatedly, and Mari watches her friend bleed to death.
+Krug, frustrated at Mari’s rebelliousness, proceeds to pin her face down to the ground and rape her.
+During the rape, Krug pulls off Mari's necklace and throws it away.
+When he is finished raping her, Mari musters enough strength to escape the group and make it to the lake so she can swim to safety.
 Krug shoots her in the back as she swims, leaving her body floating in the lake.